cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

 increasing data size.
 In particular, they do not reset when the stream is truncated, and they do not decrease when part of the data ingested by the stream has reach the TTL.

-Stream size notifications are used by :ref:`Stream Size Schedules <stream-size-schedules>`.
+Stream-size notifications are used by :ref:`stream-size schedules <stream-size-schedules>`.

 .. rubric::  Examples of Using Streams